voBits/tob/bots/README.md

-# RYXEX bot sample code
+# voBits bot sample code

-For API documentation, see https://github.com/ryxex/ryxex.github.io/tree/master/docs.
+For API documentation, see https://github.com/voBits/vobits.github.io/tree/master/docs.

 Each language has its own subfolder.
 In general, each subfolder has two example bots: